 Copperfield Nurseries: A wholesale nursery based at Te Puna and specialising in citrus trees.
 Owners Sharon and Grant Tennet opened the nursery in 1976.

-John Dean: A life member of the NZ Tree Crops Association, John has established a collection of fig trees on his property near Katikati.
+John Dean: A life member of the NZ Tree Crops Association, John established a collection of fig trees on his property near Katikati.
+Read a 2011 article here.

 Mark Dean: Retired from Naturally Native, the wholesale nursery he founded with wife Esme, at the end of 2011, the same time he won the Loder Cup for services to conservation.
 Mark is president of the Dunes Restoration Trust, a national body.
 Read an interview with Mark about creating a garden at the beach here.